 Wildlife Rehabilitation Resources and Directory

-Wildlife rehabilitation is a licensed activity in Wisconsin and is defined as providing temporary care to an injured, orphaned, or ill wild animal to release it back into its environment.
+Wildlife rehabilitation is a licensed activity in Wisconsin.
+It is defined as providing care or treatment to an orphaned, sick or injured wild animal for the purpose of releasing it back into the wild.
+Under state law, no person may rehabilitate any wild animal except as authorized under a rehabilitation license.

 You can help reserve space for wild animals truly in need by always calling a licensed wildlife rehabilitator before assuming a wild animal needs help.
 In some cases, wildlife rehabilitators may temporarily modify how they can assist injured, orphaned, or sick wildlife to protect human and wildlife health and safety.